MPOcanes/MPO624-2018/assignments/module1-basicstats/TakeHomeAssignment.md

 2. You should understand the following:

   a.
 The _value of a standardized variable_ is also called a _Z-score_.
-A _score_ is a number to be used in a test for statistical 'significance'.
+A _score_ is a number used in a test for statistical 'significance'.
 The Z-score is used in the [_Z test_](https://en.wikipedia.org/wiki/Z-test).
 When your sample is small (N<20 or so), you should instead use the t-score (which is a function of N as well as of your standardized value).
 The t-score goes into the [Student's t-test](https://en.wikipedia.org/wiki/Student%27s_t-test).

   b.
 These _tests_ estimate the [p-value](https://en.wikipedia.org/wiki/P-value), which is _the probability that a randomly generated score **if the null hypothesis were true**_ would be of _equal or greater magnitude_ than the actual score you are testing for its 'significance'.
 That is, you are testing whether your data _falsifies your null hypothesis._